LZeroAnalytics/thornode/docs/architecture/adr-002-removeyggvaults.md

 Note1: increasing the count of asgard does not change the economic security of the funds (funds always 100% secured), nor does it change bandwidth requirements, since the same observations are required.
 The _only_ consideration is fund-splitting.
 Ie, if someone could demand 10% of the funds of a pool, then TC should be able to fulfil in one tx, (not two from two vaults).
 So this puts the "limit" at 10 vaults (each with 10% of the funds).
 But likely users will only demand 2% of the funds of most pools, most of the time.
 (2% swap is a big swap, and there are only 7/4215 BTC LPs with more than 2% LP).
 So 50 vaults is "ok", which means `AsgardSize = 3` is theoretically ok to attempt.

-Note2: the network currently signs at 0.14tx/sec (so `AsgardSize = 40` can tolerate current useage, thus `AsgardSize = 20` can tolerate an 8x increase in L1 demand).
+Note2: the network currently signs at 0.14tx/sec (so `AsgardSize = 40` can tolerate current usage, thus `AsgardSize = 20` can tolerate an 8x increase in L1 demand).

 Note3: Although the network can currently sign at 100tx/sec (100 ygg vaults), it's never been required.
 Wherever there is a huge gap in performance required vs performance available, almost always compromises can be reclaimed.
 Here it is complexity and vaulting costs.